intel/SGXDataCenterAttestationPrimitives/QuoteVerification/QVL/README.md

 * openssl v1.1.1 (AttestationLibrary dependency)
 * googletest (Tests dependency)
+* spdlog (added only if building with logs capabilities)

 To build test SGX enclave that includes Quote Verification Library additional libraries are required and should be provided by user: